What Medicine Can Learn From Doctors And Researchers With Disabilities

 Have you felt stigmatized since "coming out" as having a disability?

 I have had people say to my face that they don't trust my research, because how can I see my data?
 I've had individuals say, nobody wants physicians with a disability.
 They want physicians who appear healthy; they don't want someone who appears weak or sick.
-And that's crazy — that's not okay.
+And that's crazy — that's not OK.

 Why do you care so much about disability representation in medicine and science?